Tag

 He was a few feet from his door.
 She begged, “Please.”
 He slowed.

 “I’m sorry, OK?
-What I did.”
-She told him, wanting him to understand, at least a little.
+It’s just–” She told him, wanting him to understand, at least a little.

 “Look, it’s how I deal, Strickland.
 That’s all.
 It’s just how I deal.” she offered.
 “And the kid was eighteen.”